-The transaxle will operate in gears one through three.
+The transaxle will operate in all gears except overdrive.
 To return to normal overdrive mode, press the Transmission Control Switch again.
 The O/D OFF indicator light will no longer be illuminated.

-When you shut off and re-start your vehicle, the transaxle will automatically return to normal (D) (Overdrive) mode.
+When you shut off and re-start your vehicle, the transaxle will automatically return to normal (Overdrive) mode.